CEHS Areas of Research

 Cancer research has been an area of strength at UNC-Chapel Hill and our Center builds upon the strengths in cancer research by emphasizing novel hypotheses and facilitating new projects in environmental carcinogenesis.
 Environmental cancers studied at CEHS include:

 - breast cancer,

 - colon cancer,

 - skin cancer.

-North Carolina mirrors our nation with a substantial mortality disparity that exists for breast cancer between Black and White women, and the UNC-CEHS has supported researchers in efforts to understand the environmental and mechanistic bases for these disparities.
-Skin cancer has also been a priority among UNC-CEHS researchers as North Carolina has the fourth highest rate of melanoma in the US.
-Working closely with Center researchers, our UNC-CEHS COEC developed educational materials, trainings and web-based tools on breast and skin cancer risks and prevention and are disseminating these findings to public health practitioners throughout the state.
+North Carolina mirrors our nation with a substantial mortality disparity that exists for breast cancer between Black and White women, and the CEHS has supported researchers in efforts to understand the environmental and mechanistic bases for these disparities.
+Skin cancer has also been a priority among CEHS researchers as North Carolina has the fourth highest rate of melanoma in the US.
+Working closely with Center researchers, our CEHS CEC developed educational materials, trainings and web-based tools on breast and skin cancer risks and prevention and are disseminating these findings to public health practitioners throughout the state.

 Cyrus Vaziri, PhD; Department of Pathology and Laboratory Medicine